Benedict III (archbishop of Esztergom): Archbishop-elect

 Despite the lack of official confirmation, Benedict maintained a good and regular relationship with the Roman Curia.
 In accordance with the resolution of the Second Council of Lyon, which drew up plans for a crusade to recover the Holy Land, Pope Gregory X sent his vice-dean Gerardus de Mutina in 1274 to Hungary to collect tithe imposed for 6 years on all the benefices of the Hungarian Catholic Church.
 The newly elected Pope Innocent V in 1276 entrusted cardinal Ottobuono de' Fieschi to investigate the election and the subsequent confirmation of Benedict, but the pope's sudden death and the election of Ottobuono as Pope Adrian V delayed the issue.
 Benedict also supported the efforts of Ladislaus IV in order to restore strong royal power.
 The king was trying to reward his support; for instance, he donated the St. Nicholas chapel and its right of patronage in Bana to the Dominican Order, upon the request of archbishop-elect Benedict and canon Reynold.
 He also confirmed the privileges of the Buda Chapter, donated by his great-grandfather Andrew II of Hungary.
 Ladislaus IV granted the land of Gyarmat (today Žitavce, Slovakia), belonged to Szolgagyőr Castle, to the Esztergom cathedral chapter in 1275.
+Following a border dispute, the archbishop divided the estate Hort along the river Garam (Hron) with the boaters of Letkés.

 A contemporary record described him a "colorless person".
 His election was temporarily right choice from the chapter in order to avoid the penetration of the secular conflicts within the church.
 Benedict transferred the Tihany Abbey under the jurisdiction of the Diocese of Veszprém and its bishop Peter Kőszegi on 3 September 1276, but maintained his right as metropolitan over the monastery.
 In exchange, the Archdiocese of Esztergom was granted two villages called Gyermely with the tithe and chapels of the nearby Csolnok and Bille.
 In the end, the transfer was not realized due to Benedict's early death.
 He was among those prelates, who were mandated by Pope Innocent V to prepare the beatification of Margaret, daughter of Béla IV.
 Benedict was last mentioned by sources on 18 November 1276.
 He died shortly thereafter, as his rival Nicholas Kán was already referred as archbishop-elect in December 1276.